 So if you don’t want to feel springs poking you every time you move in your RV bed, get a foam mattress topper.
 It’ll seriously be one of the best things you purchase for your RV!
 You can get this mattress topper in different sizes including a Short RV Queen which is the mattress size most RVs have.
 Make sure you get the right size for your RV bed.

 I’ve gotta have coffee in the morning, and I’m a sucker for Keurigs because I’m all about convenience.
 They’re just so easy, and this mini Keurig is the perfect size for small RV kitchens without much counter space.
+Its compact size makes it easy to store as well, and I love how lightweight it is.
+I also love its built-in cord storage.

 You may also like: 70 Useful RV Terms You Need To Know Before RVing